delbccgithub/OSSEC-Ubuntu-on-Digital-Ocean/README.md

 <img src="https://www.ossec.net/wp-content/uploads/2019/01/ossec.png" width=50% height=50%>

+**Synopsis:**

+This tutorial will briefly go over the installation of OSSEC within a Digital Ocean droplet.
-We will now install OSSEC, make a basic configuration including sending emails with alerts, will briefly explain important files so we can later tune OSSEC to our needs, we’ll also install a Windows agent to report to this server install, and as a last step we’ll also install a web user interface to look for alerts.<br />
+Additionally, we will also install the Windows agent to report to this server.
+And as a last step we’ll also install a web user interface to look for alerts.

-Let’s go with this how to install OSSEC on Ubuntu.
+To begin the INSTALLATION (OSSEC on Ubuntu):

 <img src="https://images.squarespace-cdn.com/content/v1/5980deaee6f2e1738e18738c/1550165343634-2QDHAJHNQ82KZZ8KY91C/start-here-gif.gif" width=50% height=50%>